wireapp/wire-server/docs/legacy/reference/config-options.md

 ```

-This default configuration can be overriden on a per-team basisc through the [feature config API](./features.md)
+This default configuration can be overriden on a per-team basis through the [feature config API](./features.md)

 If this feature is enabled then clients that support this feature will allowing the users in `protocolToggleUsers` to switch between the Proteus and the MLS procotol.
 The default protocol can also be changed for that the whole team in `defaultProtocol`.
 The `defaultCipherSuite` and `allowedCipherSuites` contain the default ciphersuite and the allowed ciphersuites that clients should be using.
 The numerical values should correspond to the indices (starting at 1) specified here https://messaginglayersecurity.rocks/mls-protocol/draft-ietf-mls-protocol.html#table-5